Updated April 13th, 2020.

 Same thing with their desktop applications (Photoshop, InDesign, etc.).
 They have an idea of what their program should be, and then they try to fit it onto Macs and onto PCs.
 They ignore much of what makes a Mac special, because that’s not interesting to them.
 Adobe’s focus is on getting Photoshop to run on as many machines as possible– and to look exactly the same, whether you’re running a Mac or a PC.
 Again, the hardware doesn’t matter to them.
+So actually they don’t just try to fit it onto Macs and onto PCs.
+They jam it onto them.

 The problem with this, of course, is that some machines are simply better than others.
 Some phones have accelerometers, and GPS devices, and touch screens.
 Others don’t.
 Macs have features that PCs don’t, notably the Mac OS X operating system and a set of user interface guidelines that make using a Mac a consistent, predicable experience– unless you’re using Adobe applications, with their own Print and Save As and Open dialog boxes, a complete thumbing of the nose to the ones Apple provides for all developers to use.